KevinGastelum/MyPersonal-LLM/README.md

 ### Grouping our characters now integers into block sizes then chunking our blocks into batch sizes

-After converting our text characters into integers we want to group our values into blocks then we group those blocks into batch sizes
+After converting our text characters into integers we want to group our values into blocks then we group these blocks into batch sizes
 Think of blocks as words and batches as multiple words strung together

 ```python